dask/dask/docs/source/remote-data-services.rst

     - ``file:`` - the local file system, default in the absence of any protocol

-    - ``hdfs:`` - Hadoop Distributed File System, a for resilient, replicated files within a cluster, using the library hdfs3_
+    - ``hdfs:`` - Hadoop Distributed File System, for resilient, replicated files within a cluster.
+Can use either hdfs3_ or pyarrow_.

     - ``s3:`` - Amazon S3 remote binary store, often used with Amazon EC2,
       using the library s3fs_